 Pray for Rosemary's Baby

-Rosemary’s Baby is a classic psychological horror film from Roman Polanski about a young couple who move into a New York apartment to start a family and have a baby.
-Things soon turn ugly as Rosemary believes her baby isn’t safe around their strange neighbors.
+A young couple moves into an infamous New York apartment building to start a family.
+Things become frightening as Rosemary begins to suspect her unborn baby isn't safe around their strange neighbors.

 Awful things happen in every apartment house.

 Rosemary's Baby is but one of a multitude of older films that I have no idea if I've ever watched from beginning to end.
 If I did, chances are it was on television before cable was showing uncut films... so really that shouldn't count anyways.
 So for those reasons I'm not logging it as a rewatch, even though it seemed like I knew every single beat (surprisingly) of the film.

 After this viewing I think it's my favorite Roman Polanski film.
 Based on Ira Levin's novel of the same name, the film is an exercise in filmmaking perfection.
 Watching it now especially, it feels like a breath of fresh air in…